Hypopituitarism in Children

 Which children are at risk for hypopituitarism?

-A child is at risk for hypopituitarism if he or she has any of these:
+A child is at risk for hypopituitarism if they have any of these:

 What are the symptoms of hypopituitarism in a child?